LiorSinai/liorsinai.github.io/_posts/2022-12-29-denoising-diffusion-2-unet.md

 The original U-Net used a 2&times;2 MaxPool layer for the down sampling.
 This samples the maximum value from every 2&times;2 window so that the output is $o=\left \lfloor \frac{i}{2} \right \rfloor$.
-Using Flux it is made with (by default the stride is also 2&times;2):
+Using Flux it is made with:
 {% highlight julia %}
 MaxPool((2, 2))
 {% endhighlight %}

+By default the stride is also 2&times;2.
 There are no parameters.

 By looking at equation $\ref{eq:conv}$, we can also make a down sample layer by setting $k=4$, $s=2$ and $p=1$.
 The result is then also $o=\left \lfloor \frac{i}{2} \right \rfloor$.